BPP-Education-Group/bpp-technical-test/sre/README.md

 ### Instructions

+1. Refactoring can be tricky.
+Consider committing your code.
-1. Modify the Terraform code to meet the necessary acceptance criteria.
+2. Modify the Terraform code to meet the necessary acceptance criteria.
-2. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
+3. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
-3. Deploy your Terraform code to the _BPP Interviews AWS Account_.
+4. Deploy your Terraform code to the _BPP Interviews AWS Account_.
+5. Once accepted, destroy the infrastructure.

 ### Acceptance Criteria

 1. Refactor the Terraform code from Part 1 to a reusable opinionated Terraform module.
+2. Use this opinionated module from the root module.
-2. The refactored code should still create all the resources from Part 1, and:
+3. The refactored code should still create all the resources from Part 1, and:
    - Allows the Instance Type to be parameterised
    - Allows the Environment Tag to be parameterised
-3. The AWS resources should not be modified during the refactoring process.
+4. The existing AWS resources should not be modified or destroyed during the refactoring process but must remain managed by Terraform.

 ## Part 3 - Shell Scripting: Recursive Text Search